Antonio Vargas (boxer): Amateur career

 Vargas won a gold medal at the 2015 Pan American Games in the flyweight event.

 He competed at the 2016 Summer Olympics, losing in the round of 16 to Shakhobidin Zoirov of Uzbekistan.

+Professional career

+Vargas is scheduled to challenge Winston Guerrero for the interim WBA bantamweight title in Orlando, Florida on December 13, 2024.
+Vargas won the fight by TKO in the 10th round.